hhariri/hhariri.github.io/_posts/2016-05-27-rc-means-something.md

 What RC doesn't mean is - let's change a whole bunch of fundamental things, including tooling, API's, etc.

 <br/>
 **This** is the problem.
 When you call something RC, give Go Live licenses, then make significant changes, then come out with RC2, and then a Preview  and then change more things, you're confusing people.
-From one side you're telling those that build on your platform that it's pretty much ready to go and then two days later you're changing of things and breaking stuff.
+From one side you're telling those that build on your platform that it's pretty much ready to go and then two days later you're changing things and breaking stuff.

 ## Loss of confidence